top of page

 • Check with your AIRLINE if they do indeed have a pet service.
 Not all airlines accommodate animals.

-• Enquire about price, check-in details, where and how the cages are transported during the journey (from handover to return, and onboard), etc. and if there are any particular regulations in terms of the cage.
+• Enquire about price, check-in details, where and how the cages are transported during the journey (from handover to return, and onboard), etc. and if there are any particular regulations in terms of the transport carrier.

 • Place a sticker firmly onto your transport cage/carrier with your name and contact details, even if the airline attaches a tag.
 Also provide details of a second contact person in case of emergency or if your phone gets lost.